markpmlim/MatrixMultiply/Readme.md

 I came across an article which presented a method of implementing a 4x4 matrix multiplication using SIMD instructions.
 The reader can visit the site listed under the section *Weblink* for more details.

 The assembly source code was originally written and assembled with GAS (gnu as) for the Windows OS.
-The default assembler on macOS is a version of GAS.
+The default assembler/compiler on macOS is the clang which can assemble GAS syntax.
 Out-of-the-Box,  XCode has good support for debugging  GAS assembly programs written in AT&T and Intel synax.

 The reader can assemble and debug this program step-by-step from within XCode.
 Just click on the gutter next to a line of assembly source code to create a breakpoint.